Frequently Asked Questions

 Why aren’t the images shipped in hard cardboard tubes?

-Where do you find your image profiles?
+Where does Wall Pilot find the image profiles?

 Some of our profiles come from the many online blueprint websites.
 The-Blueprints.com is a famous one many use.
 We are pathological about details though.
 We usually use three or four sources for our drawings.

 Our best source has been customers.
 Many have incredible pictures of aircraft they flew or worked on.
 One Crew Chief had over a thousand KC-135s pictures!
 If you have detailed pictures send digitized copies to us at the Wall Pilot email addresses.

 Whenever Wall Pilot creates a custom graphic, we’ll send a draft to customers to look them over.
 Some are reviewed several times before going to print.
 Same with the unit patches.
 Custom artwork requires pictures and we’ve been sent some incredible historical photos.
 We want your feedback on our graphics!
 It does not offend us if you say the patch is the wrong shade or the pilot looks too skinny.
 We’ll find the right shade of red and fatten up the pilot!

 A custom print will take about two to three weeks on average to complete depending on the number of changes asked for.
 Some have taken longer because we had to start from scratch.
 A customer asked for a helicopter I had no idea existed so we had to do a lot of research.
 This is also why our custom-made images are more expensive… labor of love on each one… preserving history one aircraft at a time.

 We have been blessed with a great printing company!
 Their warehouse is just shy of a football field in length!
 One of their printing machines can make a 130-foot-long by 40-foot-tall image!

 All of our artists use Adobe Illustrator exclusively.
 The graphics we create are sent to the printer as a .pdf file.
 Each image has the main graphic and what is called a cutline around each.